An efficient tensor regression for high-dimensional data: Tensor train decomposition and tensor regression

 Tucker decomposition has a wonderful performance for lower order tensors, especially for third order tensors, while it loses the efficiency very quickly as $d$ increases.
 This is due to the fact that Tucker decomposition fails to compress the space dramatically \citep{oseledetsTR}.
-In the meanwhile, CP decomposition is a good candidate for this scenario, and it has the form of
+In the meanwhile, {CP decomposition is the best candidate for this scenario}, and it has the form of

-where $\circ$ denotes the outer product, $\bm{u}_i(j)\in\mathbb{R}^{p_j}$ and $\|\bm{u}_i(j)\|_2=1$ for all $1\leq i\leq d$ and $1\leq j\leq r$, and $\bm{U}_i=(\bm{u}_i(1),\ldots,\bm{u}_i(r))\in\mathbb{R}^{p_i\times r}$ with $1\leq i\leq d$ are factor matrices.
-However, when it is applied to supervised or unsupervised statistical problems, we may need to orthogonalize $\bm{U}_i$'s in deriving theoretical properties, and this will result in Tucker decomposition in general.
-As a result, its statistical properties are not better than those with Tucker decomposition, and this may be the reason that CP decomposition is involved in only few statistical problems.
-Moreover, CP decomposition is well known to be unstable numerically \citep{Oseledets2010}.
+where $\circ$ denotes the outer product, $\bm{u}_i(j)\in\mathbb{R}^{p_i}$ and $\|\bm{u}_i(j)\|_2=1$ for all $1\leq i\leq d$ and $1\leq j\leq r$, and $\bm{U}_i=(\bm{u}_i(1),\ldots,\bm{u}_i(r))\in\mathbb{R}^{p_i\times r}$ with $1\leq i\leq d$ are factor matrices. {Not like Tucker decomposition, the factor matrices in CP decomposition can be uniquely identified under some regularity conditions \citep{Kolda2009}.
+However, when establishing theoretical properties for tensor regression with coefficient tensors having CP decomposition, we may need to orthogonalize $\bm{U}_i$'s in order to count the corresponding covering number, and this will result in a Tucker decomposition in general; see Remark \ref{rem1} for more details.
+As a result, its derived statistical properties may not be better than those with Tucker decomposition.} Moreover, CP decomposition is well known to be unstable numerically \citep{Oseledets2010}.

 The recently proposed TT decomposition \citep{oseledetsTR} is another dimension reduction tool for tensors.
-This tool is stable like Tucker decomposition, while it can compress the space as significantly as CP decomposition.
+This tool is stable like Tucker decomposition, while {it can compress the space almost as significantly as CP decomposition}.
 Specifically, each element of tensor $\cm{X}\in\mathbb{R}^{p_1\times p_2\times\cdots \times p_d}$ can be decomposed into